Great plains toad - Bufo cognatus

 Size: 2 - 3 1/2 inches (5.1-9 cm)

-Identification: Skin coloration is gray, brown, or greenish.
+Color: Skin coloration is gray, brown, or greenish.
 It has large blotches which have a strongly contrasting white border.
 The blotches contain several small warts.
 The chest is white with no speckles.
-Cranial ridges form a V, spreading apart from the snout.
-Parotoid glands are smaller than those of the American and Canadian toads.

 Breeding habitat: Breeding activity is triggered by warm, heavy rains.
 Large numbers of toads may gather to breed in shallow temporary wetlands, flooded fields, or backwaters of streams and ditches.